 --warn-backrefs.
 Deploying them in a build system can improve build health.

 -z defs (alias

---no-undefined) tells the linker to report an error for an unresolved undefined symbol from a relocatable object file.
+--no-undefined) tells the linker to report an error for an unresolved undefined non-weak symbol from a relocatable object file.
 Executable links (

 -pie) default to

 -shared) default to